Tsawwassen/hme/README.md

 - - - Before showing and exporting the report, sory by Line # -> SN (need to test)
 - - Got the report to show in the correct order.
 - - - Need to check with Brian why the excel file was in decending category order and the pdf was in ascending order.
-- Check that my logic for removing lines from the unit file is correct
+- DONE - Check that my logic for removing lines from the unit file is correct
 - - Things to remove are :
 - - - Remove lines that are on rental (Rental Stage)
 - - - - Only keep lines with "Available" and "Non-Rental Part"